nayefahmad/log/README.md

 - 385: basics of EM algorithm
 - 439: attention mechanism and dimensions of matrices
 - 98: point estimators, unbiasedness, sampling distributions
 - 55: probability as a special case of expectation
+- 227, 242, 261: expected value, expected utility and prospect theory

 ## Cards